 The following is a general summary of what to expect for a variety of areas in the body, as well as standard recovery times for specific procedures

-Breast surgery clients will require someone to drive them home and assist with basic care activities such as making meals, dispensing medication and childcare for the first 24 hours.
+Breast surgery patients will require someone to drive them home and assist with basic care activities such as making meals, dispensing medication and childcare for the first 24 hours.
 While resting, the back, neck and arms should be elevated and supported.
 Make sure to get up and walk around and/or stretch your limbs every few hours, as this reduces the risk of blood clotting.
 To combat any temporary post-surgical discomfort, your doctor will provide pain medication along with anti-nausea pills.

 After breast surgery, most patients will need to wear a surgical bra.
 This not only supports the newly altered tissue, it also keeps any dressings from shifting around.
 Exercise and lifting should be avoided as these may increase your heart rate or place strain on the treatment sites.